-A celebration is held each February for Registered Midwives who have completed the Transition to Professional Practice Program.
+A celebration is held at the beginning of each year for Registered Midwives who have completed the Transition to Professional Practice Program.

-This session provided an opportunity to meet with ward-based educators, Clinical Learning Coordinators and the TPPP Coordinator to discuss the program.
+This session provided an opportunity to meet with the Transition Support Team and previous participants to learn about the program.

 WCH Map (250kb)

 Recruitment to 2019 SA Health Transition to professional Practice Programs will be done via a centralised SA Health process.
 For more detailed information regarding the application process, please visit the SA Health Careers site:

 For further transition support information, please contact:

 Jayne Hartwig, Transition Support Educator